top of page

 Creative Careers Club

-If you're an international student nearing the end of an undergraduate or postgraduate degree in the UK, now's the time to read up on graduate visas (also known as post-study work visas).
+If you're an international student on a Student visa or Tier 4 (General) student visa and you want to stay and work in the UK creative industries after completing your course, now's the time to read up on graduate visas (also known as post-study work visas).

 What is a graduate visa and who are they for?

-A graduate visa gives you permission to stay in the UK for at least 2 years after successfully completing a course in the UK.
-It also gives you permission to work in most jobs, look for work, or be self-employed.
-If you've completed an undergraduate degree or masters degree, you'll be eligible to stay in the UK for 2 years.
-If you've completed a PhD, you're eligible to stay in the UK for 3 years.
+A graduate visa gives you permission to stay and work in the UK for a fixed period of time after successfully completing an eligible course in the UK.
+It gives you permission to work in most jobs, look for work, or be self-employed.

 When should I apply for a graduate visa?